 It’s a slippery thing, time.

 We all get the same amount, yet none of us feel we have enough of it.
-And what we have seems to slip through our hands.
-In coaching sessions, client after client expresses disappointment that they’ve wasted time, and got nothing done.
+And what we have seems to vanish, before we get to use it well.

-It’s the issue that clients bring to me most often.
-They might call it poor time management, lack of time/space/discipline, or procrastination.
+In coaching sessions, my clients – all of them creative professionals – often talk about poor time management, lack of time/space/discipline, or procrastination.
 But what it usually comes down to is this: they’re not getting on with the work they really want to do.

 They’re often trying to do too much at once, or doing an awful lot that they are not counting as work at all.
-Or they’re constantly busy and occupied by trivia, but not making time for the things that are most important to them.
+Or they’re constantly busy, yet not making time for the things that are most important to them.

-For most of us, this is often the big projects, the personal work, the explorations we want to try.
+For most of us, this is often the big projects, the personal work, the new directions we want to try.
 It’s work without firm deadlines, waiting clients.
-Or even a definite financial reward or critical acclaim once we finish.
+Or even a definite income or audience once we finish.
 So it’s hard to motivate ourselves to get on with them, or to carve out time in our busy schedules for them.

 Sound familiar?
-If so, here are nine things to consider.
+If so, here are ten things to consider.

 1. Time is limited.
 But so is energy, and focus.

-Of course there are magical days when you get into flow, hours fly by like minutes and you’re reluctant to stop to eat or sleep, let alone rest.
+There are also those magical days when you get into flow, hours fly by like minutes and you’re reluctant to stop to eat or sleep, let alone rest.
 But those days are rare, and we can’t rely on them appearing when we most need them.

 We need regular breaks in our working day, to refocus and to replenish our energy.

-Look at the routines of prolific, consistent creators and they’ll often consist of a regular block of time they dedicate to their creative work before attending to other things; or shorter bursts of work with little islands of recovery in between (time put aside to read or relax, to go for a walk, a work-out – or maybe have a chat with a friend).
+Look at the routines of prolific, consistent creators and they’ll often consist of a regular block of time they dedicate to their creative work before attending to other things; or shorter bursts of work with recovery time in between.

 Need convincing?
-Read Matthew Walker’s book Why We Sleep: The New Science of Sleep and Dreams.
-It’s full of interesting research and evidence on the power of sleep, and how it enhances creativity.
-And Alex Soojung-Kim Pang’s entertaining book Rest: Why You Get More Done When You Work Less gives strong arguments for resting more. ( Read this for more detail on the book.)
+Matthew Walker’s book Why We Sleep: The New Science of Sleep and Dreams cites interesting research on the power of sleep, and how it enhances creativity.
+And Alex Soojung-Kim Pang’s entertaining book Rest: Why You Get More Done When You Work Less gives strong arguments for resting more. ( I write about that in more detail here.)

-2. Pay yourself first: make the time you need.
+2. Pay yourself first: make the time for deep, creative work.

 We often wait for a long stretch of uninterrupted time to magically open up, so that we can finally write that book, start that major art project, explore a new direction.